Seven Reasons to Stay in Downtown Napa

-The 2017 – 2019 Napa Art Walk theme is “Shifting Perspective” and includes 10 sculptures from 10 artists from four states.
-These pieces demonstrated the power of perspective concerning how, when and where the art is viewed, as well as art that plays with scale or context and that asks the viewer to pause, reflect or take note.
+The 2021 – 2023 Napa Art Walk theme is “Play!” and includes 10 sculptures from seven artists from four Western states.
+“Using kinetic art, movement and/or light to define dimensions and interaction in space, this art contains symbolic movement or requires motion for its effects.”
 Every exhibit is for sale, and 10 percent of all sales during the exhibition support future Napa Art Walk exhibitions.

 Want your own virtual tour guide through the Napa Art Walk?
 Download Otocast — a free app with an interactive map, descriptions, links to websites, videos, photo galleries and custom narratives.

-Scott Lyall Clothes for Men, also on the Riverfront, offers upscale designer clothing for men.
+Scott Lyall Clothes for Men, on the Riverfront, offers upscale designer clothing for men.

 Napa Valley Jewelers is a Napa mainstay, with an array of jewelry designers at every price point and a deep commitment to the community.